 Our role in nuclear regulation

-We are responsible for all environmental permissions relating to construction and operation of nuclear power stations in Wales and relevant 'associated developments' such as workers accommodation and ‘park and ride’ facilities.
+We are also responsible for the environmental permissions relating to the construction and operation of any new nuclear sites in Wales, including new nuclear power stations and the relevant 'associated developments' such as workers accommodation and ‘park and ride’ facilities.

-Any company that wants to construct and operate a new nuclear power station in Wales will need to apply to us for a range of permits and marine licenses.
+Any company that wishes to construct and operate a new nuclear power station in Wales will need to apply to us for a range of environmental permissions that may include permits, licences and consents.

-We will give advice and guidance to the developer before they apply.
-Once submitted we will decide if the permits and licenses should be issued and what conditions should be applied.
+We will give advice and guidance to the developer before they apply for these permissions.
+Once they are submitted to us, we will conduct a detailed assessment programme and decide if the permissions should be issued and what specific conditions should be applied.

-We will provide pre-planning advice and guidance to developers and will be statutory consultees to the relevant planning authority; for example Local Authority and Planning Inspectorate.
+We will provide pre-planning advice and guidance to developers and will be statutory consultees to the relevant planning authority; for example to the Local Authority and Planning Inspectorate.

 - providing information about the environment around potential sites so developers can make sound decisions to protect and enhance our natural habitat